-The School may at its discretion make telephone contact with any referee to verify the details of the written reference provided.
+The College may at its discretion make telephone contact with any referee to verify the details of the written reference provided.

-The School treats all references given or received as confidential which means that the applicant will not usually be provided with a copy.
+The College treats all references given or received as confidential which means that the applicant will not usually be provided with a copy.

-All references received from a school must be countersigned by the Head of that school.
+All references received from a College must be countersigned by the Head of that College.

-All internal candidates who apply for a new role at the School will have their application assessed in accordance with this procedure.
-References may be taken up on internal candidates as part of the application process and can be provided by colleagues as the School will be the most recent employer and will previously have taken up references from past employers.
+All internal candidates who apply for a new role at the College will have their application assessed in accordance with this procedure.
+References may be taken up on internal candidates as part of the application process and can be provided by colleagues as the College will be the most recent employer and will previously have taken up references from past employers.